nsreeen/Shades/README.md

 # Shades

 ## Language rules
-black: toggle * on/off (it is off initially)
+black: toggle * on/off (it is off initially) AND resets counter
-white: resets counter
+white: empty space - marks the end of the program

 Shades :
 light